Vanova/rir-generator/README.md

 # RIR-Generator

+In this repository we combine two methods of IR generators.

 The image method, proposed by Allen and Berkley in 1979 [1], is probably one of the most frequently used methods in the acoustic signal processing community to create synthetic room impulse responses.
 A mex-function, which can be used in MATLAB, was developed to generate multi-channel room impulse responses using the image method.
 This function enables the user to control the reflection order, room dimension, and microphone directivity.